SpinBath/FixGarage/README.md

 * [Setup](#setup)

 ## General info

+The application is a minimalistic web app that performs basic CRUD operations on a sample data model.

+> [!WARNING]
+> This is my first web app project.

 ## Setup

 Clone this repository to your local machine and navigate to the project folder: